other Miranda cameras in my collection

 Battery: Mallory 1.35v PX625 mercury cell.

 There was a time when I thought this was a very ugly camera, mainly due to its pointless radiator grill, and my expectations were it would be giantic, but in reality it's only a tiny bit bigger than a Spotmatic.
 But ... it's grown on me to the extent of becoming desirable.
 In the scheme of things, the Sensorex was one of the most advanced cameras of its day.
 Anyway, I bought this Sensorex, with an f/1.9 50mm lens, for £11.50 in November 2017.
 It's the second version (serial number 718,223), with spot metering, which doesn't actually work (but I'm OK with that).
 The camera is otherwise in very nice condition.
 It arrived with a film inserted, which is DX coded, indicating that the camera was last used post 1983.
-The cassette is odd, in so far that the identifying characters are entirely Japanese (presumably?), and I cannot find any further information on this film.

 In recent times, my collecting has become very focused; at first it was simply scattergun, but now I tend to seek-out one or two specific cameras at a time.
 My present focus is Miranda, and this is my forth in succession.
 I want just one more - a DR - with a PAD lens.